Load Simulation

 Time-Based Simulations

-Inject(rate, interval, during), InjectRandom(minRate, maxRate, interval, during), RampingInject(rate, interval, during), KeepConstant(copies, during), RampingConstant(copies, during), and Pause(during) are duration-driven models.
+Use duration-based simulations when you want traffic to run for a period of time.
+Inject(rate, interval, during), InjectRandom(minRate, maxRate, interval, during), RampingInject(rate, interval, during), KeepConstant(copies, during), RampingConstant(copies, during), and Pause(during) all fit that model.

 Iteration-Based Simulations